mandelsoft/kipxe/README.md

 The requested resource name (path of the URL below the handlers root path) is also added with the property `RESOURCE_PATH` .

-This set of metadata if then mapped through the registrations for the [*Discovery API*](#the-discovery-api).
+This set of metadata is then mapped through the registrations for the [*Discovery API*](#the-discovery-api).
 The outcome of this mapping is the final metadata used for the following matching process.
+The Kubernetes flavor also support metadata mappers by a dedicate resource.
+The may describe a `mapping` field which is translated to a *spiff* based mapping.

-But it is also avaiable for the processing step of the identified resource content at the end of the process just before delivering the content.
+But it is also avaiable for the processing step of the identified resource content at the end of the process just before delivering the content to map metadata.

 These *Processing Values* are passed through the matching chain and can be modified and/or enriched in-between.
 The value structure for these